The River Humber is the busiest estuary in the country......Our foremost objective is the protection of public, animal and environmental health.

 The Humber Emergency Planning Service web-link is

-We maintain close links with the Chartered Institute of Environmental Health (CIEH) through the Port Health Special Interest Group (SIG):-
+We maintain close links with the Chartered Institute of Environmental Health (CIEH) through the Port Health Group:-

 Latest weekly news can be seen at

-Our Annual Service Plan can be found on the "Our Service" page.
+Our Annual Service Plan and Food Service Plan can be found on the "Our Service" page.

 The Authority is a "Category 1 Responder" under the Civil Contingencies Act 2004.
 This places our officers in the front line of Emergency Planning and response.
 Please use this link for further information